jsruano/dap1_migration_analysis/README.md

 - Where do Latin America and Europe stand in terms of permanent migration flows?
 - What is the global context of permanent migration between countries, and how has it evolved over the last 30 years (1990-2020)?
 - Is there evidence to suggest the impact of historical and cultural connections on migration between Latin America and Europe?
-Are there also signs of relationships between individual countries tied to their shared historical and cultural contexts?
+Are there also signs of relationships between countries and regions tied to their shared historical and cultural contexts?
 - Are there significant correlations between economic indicators (poverty, GDP per capita, unemployment) and migration patterns?

 # 2. Methodologycal process